With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Mission, SD and the surrounding area.
 Find mental health treatment for teenagers, men, women, adolescents, seniors, veterans and more.
 Mental health facilities in Mission, South Dakota can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Phs Indian Hospital is a mental health clinic in Rosebud, South Dakota, located at 400 Soldier Creek Road, Highway 18, 57570.
-Phs Indian Hospital offers outpatient treatment and telemedicine/telehealth.
-Phs Indian Hospital provides couples/family therapy, group therapy and behavior modification to seniors 65 or older, young adults and adults.
+Phs Indian Hospital offers telemedicine/telehealth and outpatient treatment.
+Phs Indian Hospital provides group therapy, couples/family therapy and behavior modification to adults, young adults and seniors 65 or older.
 Phs Indian Hospital also supports seniors or older adults.
-Some other services provided by Phs Indian Hospital include chronic disease/illness management, suicide prevention services and family psychoeducation.
+Some other services provided by Phs Indian Hospital include chronic disease/illness management, court-ordered outpatient treatment and suicide prevention services.

 Heartland Counseling Services Ainsworth Satellite is a mental health facility in Ainsworth, NE, located at 938 East Zero Street, in the 69210 zip code.
 Heartland Counseling Services Ainsworth Satellite provides outpatient treatment.
-Heartland Counseling Services Ainsworth Satellite provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
-Some other services available at Heartland Counseling Services Ainsworth Satellite include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and chronic disease/illness management.
+Heartland Counseling Services Ainsworth Satellite provides activity therapy, behavior modification and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Some other services available at Heartland Counseling Services Ainsworth Satellite include housing services, education services and chronic disease/illness management.

 Yes, South Dakota offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.